Improving Random Forests by Smoothing: Smoothing Function Estimates

-The kernel function serves as a weighting distribution, assigning weights to training data points based on their proximity to the query point.
-The effect of the kernel is determined by both the shape of the kernel as well as its parameters, particularly the bandwidth (smoothing parameter) $\mathbf{\lambda}$.
-A broader kernel, characterised by a larger bandwidth, averages across a wider neighbourhood, yielding smoother predictions.
-Conversely, a narrower bandwidth facilitates more localised estimates, enabling the model to discern more detailed variations.

-To simplify the computation of (\ref{piece_prediction}) and (\ref{smoothed_prediction_variance}), we consider multivariate kernels with independent components.
-Under this assumption, the probability $\Prob({\bf z}\in D_i \given \bx_0,\lambda)$ admits a particularly simple representation; specifically, it reduces to a coordinate-wise product of integrals.
-Due to the specific form of the constant piecewise function as a union of axis-parallel hyper-boxes, this is given by

-where $l_i^{(j)}$ and $u_i^{(j)}$ are the lower and upper boundary points of the region $D_i$ in dimension $j$, respectively.

-Theorem 1 suggests using a spherical Laplace distribution, at least asymptotically; however, the Laplace distribution is not everywhere differentiable, and to ensure smoothness, we instead consider spherical Gaussian distributions, i.e., ${\bf z} \sim {\rm MVN}({\bf 0}, \lambda^2 {\bf I})$.
-Spherical Gaussians are unimodal and bell-shaped, similar to the Laplace distribution, and with an appropriate choice of scale, can adequately approximate the Laplace distribution over a compact area of the input space.
-The terms inside the product (\ref{eq:fast:prob:comp}) are then simply the difference of cumulative distribution functions for normal densities, and (\ref{eq:fast:prob:comp}) reduces to
+\newrevtext{Theorem~\ref{theorem:1} suggests using a spherical Laplace distribution, at least asymptotically; however, the Laplace distribution exhibits a sharp peak that forms a non-smooth cusp at the origin, making it unsuitable for applications requiring differentiability.
+To ensure smoothness while preserving the desirable properties of the Laplace distribution, we instead consider two alternatives: spherical Gaussian and hyperbolic secant distributions.
+Both distributions are unimodal, bell-shaped, and everywhere differentiable, and both can adequately approximate the Laplace distribution over compact regions of the input space with appropriate scale selection.
+Importantly, the hyperbolic secant distribution exhibits exponential tail decay, matching the asymptotic behaviour of the Laplace distribution suggested by Theorem~\ref{theorem:1}; in contrast, the Gaussian distribution has lighter tails.
+However, in contrast to the Laplace distribution, the hyperbolic secant kernel maintains infinite differentiability everywhere, including at the origin.}

-where $\Phi(y \given x, \lambda^2)$ denotes the cumulative distribution function of a normal distribution with mean $x$ and variance $\lambda^2$.
-Importantly, we note that using (\ref{eq:prob:norm:kernel}), the time complexity at prediction time for producing a prediction at a new query point $\bx_0$ via (\ref{piece_prediction}) is $O(kp)$, where $k$ is the number of regions in the piecewise constant function.
-This is in contrast to other smoothing techniques, such as GPs, which require $O(n^3)$ operations per prediction.
-However, compared with random forests, which require on average $O(\log n)$, the proposed model should be less efficient for large data sets.